Any creator of anything knows this feeling:

 So maybe what’s obvious to me is amazing to someone else?

-Hit songwriters, in interviews, often admit that their most successful hit song was one they thought was just stupid, even not worth recording.
+Hit songwriters often admit that their most successful hit song was one they thought was just stupid, even not worth recording.

 We’re clearly a bad judge of our own creations.
 We should just put it out and let the world decide.